Things get worse for Jane.

 "It's not that.
 The depot has the work, I have a HGV licence and the experience, why can't I drive one of the new lorries?"

-Bob started to laugh, but his father just stared at me.
+Bob started to laugh, but his father just stared at her.
 "Preposterous," his mother said.
 “Girls don't drive trucks."

 "I'm not a girl, I'm a married woman.
 And lots of women drive lorries, and buses, nowadays."